All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-Increased RBC destruction may be due to inherited or acquired conditions that cause hemolysis of RBCs, transfusion reactions, certain drugs, and/or mechanical breakage, such as may be seen with some prosthetic heart valves.
-The destruction may be mild or severe, acute or chronic, and it can lead to hemolytic anemia.
+Increased RBC destruction may be due to inherited or acquired conditions.
+Some examples include transfusion reactions, certain drugs, and mechanical breakage, such as may be seen with some prosthetic heart valves.
+The destruction may be mild or severe, occurring suddenly (acute) or developing and lasting over a long period of time (chronic), and it can lead to hemolytic anemia.
 People with hemolytic anemia may experience symptoms such as fatigue, weakness, and shortness of breath and their skin may be pale or jaundiced.
+(For additional details, read the article on Hemolytic Anemia.)

 Liver disease may also result in decreased haptoglobin concentrations as liver damage may inhibit both the production of haptoglobin and the clearing of the haptoglobin-free hemoglobin complexes.